aws/shim-loggers-for-containerd/README.md

 * fluentd-address: The address of the Fluentd server to connect to.
 By default, the `localhost:24224` address is used.
 * fluentd-async-connect: Specifies if the logger connects to Fluentd in background.
 Defaults to `false`.
 * fluentd-sub-second-precision: Generates logs in nanoseconds.
 Defaults to `true`.
 Note that this is in contrast to the default behaviour of fluentd log driver where it defaults to `false`.
+* fluentd-buffer-limit: Sets the number of events buffered on the memory.
+Defaults to `1MB`.
 * fluentd-tag: Specifies the tag used for log messages.
 Defaults to the first 12 characters of container ID.

 ## License